 How Much Does the Cal-JAC Academy Cost?

-Thanks to a grant provided by the California Community College Chancellor’s Office, accepted candidates will be able to attend the Cal-JAC Academy free of charge.
+Thanks to a grant provided by the Department of Industrial Relations, accepted candidates will be able to attend the Cal-JAC Academy free of charge.

 What Can I Expect from a Career in the Fire Service?